-The guardians of the domestic servants also reported that because of entering the work force at an early age, their children did not get the opportunity to go to school.
-Thus their life is spoiling as they are being deprived of education and hence they will have passed their whole life in misery.
-None of the guardian said that they compelled their children out work became they (child) had no attitude for learning i.e. each at every guardian feels the necessity of education of his or her children.
+The guardians of the domestic servants also reported that because of entering the work force at an early age their children did not get the opportunity to go to school.
+Thus their life is being spoilt as they are being deprived of education and hence they will have passed their whole life in misery.
+None of the guardians said that they compelled their children to work because they (child) had no attitude for learning i.e. each and every guardian feels the necessity of education of his or her children.

-6(d) Opinion of the employers of female domestic workers:
+6(d) Opinion of the employers of female domestic workers

 In response to the question why female children were employed as domestic servants, they (employers) stated that female children are more appropriate than the adult to do the domestic works.
-The employer's reported they were good workers and could do odd jobs.
+The employers reported that they were good workers and could do odd jobs.
 According to their opinion, major reasons for keeping female child labours as domestic servants are:-

-\ The female children are comparatively more obedient.

-- \ They are cheaper to engage. - \ They are hard working. - \ It is easy to train up them. - \ They are better to help their mistress in domestic work. - \ They can be looks after their crawler child easily. - \ It is easier to provide accommodation facilities to them.
+- The female children are comparatively more obedient. - They are cheaper to engage. - They are hard working. - It is easy to train them up. - They are better to help their mistress in domestic work. - They can look after their crawler child easily. - It is easier to provide accommodation facilities to them.

 Most of the employers comment that poverty and too many children forced poor families to send their children to work.
-They also recommended that child labour should be controlled through creation of jobs for poor families, giving (logistic) financial support to them by Government and spreading information regarding family planning and universal primary education.
-They also comment that the prevailing "Food for Education" program can play vital role in reducing the child labour if it is adopted all over the families of the country for a long period of time.
+They also recommended that child labour should be controlled through creation of jobs for poor families, giving financial support to them by Government and spreading information regarding family planning and universal primary education.
+They also comment that the prevailing "Food for Education" program can play a vital role in reducing the child labour if it is adopted all over the country for a long period of time.

-7. Conclusions and recommendations:
+7. Conclusions and recommendations

 The poor economic context of Bangladesh has pushed the female children of the poor families to become domestic servants.
-They are found to engage in such unorganized and some organized labour force for their own survival and to support their families economically.
+They are forced to engage in such work for their own survival and to support their families economically.
 Domestic service is therefore one of the world's oldest occupation and one in which female children have traditionally played an important part.
-Within every household a wide variety of domestic task need to be undertaken: Cleaning, Laundry, Food preparation, Cooking Shopping and Looking after young children.
-Typically, there are no specified hours or task allocated to them.
-They do what their employers ask them to do, at any time of day or night but they get lowest status and poorest remuneration as compare to all occupations and exploited.
-On the whole there is no fixed rate of wages for child labour in the unorganized sector.
-In a country where more than half of the population lives below poverty line, the child labour has significant contribution to family income.
-Even if we desire, we can not abolish child labour over night.
+Within every household a wide variety of domestic tasks need to be undertaken: Cleaning, Laundry, Food preparation, Cooking, Shopping and looking after young children.
+Typically, there are no specified hours or tasks allocated to them.
+They do what their employers ask them to do, at any time of the day or night but they get the lowest status and poorest remuneration as compared to all occupations and exploited.
+On the whole, there is no fixed rate of wages for child labour in the unorganized sector.
+In a country where more than half of the population live below poverty line, the child labour has significant contribution to family income.
+Even if we desire, we cannot abolish child labour over night.
 But in this context it is essential to take an effective plan at national level to fix up their task, working hours and minimum wage level within a very short time.

-Therefore we may suggest the following recommendation for gradual improvement of all the situation of female child domestic servants:
+Therefore we make the following recommendation for gradual improvement in the situation of female child domestic servants: